Zolpidem: Interactions

-People should not consume alcohol while taking zolpidem, and should not be prescribed opioid drugs nor take such illicit drugs recreationally.
-Opioids can also increase the risk of becoming psychologically dependent on zolpidem.
+People should not consume alcohol or use opioids while using Zolpidem.
 Use of opioids with zolpidem increases the risk of respiratory depression and death.
-The US Food and Drug Administration (FDA) is advising that the opioid addiction medications buprenorphine and methadone should not be withheld from patients taking benzodiazepines or other drugs that depress the central nervous system (CNS).
+The U.S. Food and Drug Administration (FDA) is advising that the opioid addiction medications buprenorphine and methadone should not be withheld from patients taking benzodiazepines or other drugs that depress the central nervous system (CNS).

-Next day sedation can be worsened if people take zolpidem while they are also taking antipsychotics, other sedatives, anxiolytics, antidepressant agents, antiepileptic drugs, and antihistamines.
+Next day sedation can be worsened if people take zolpidem while they are also taking antipsychotics, other sedatives, anxiolytics, antidepressants, anticonvulsants, and antihistamines.
 Some people taking antidepressants have had visual hallucinations when they also took zolpidem.

 Cytochrome P450 inhibitors, particularly CYP3A4 and CYP1A2 inhibitors such as fluvoxamine, ciprofloxacin, and clarithromycin will increase the effects of a given dose of zolpidem.
 Cytochrome P450 activators like St. John's Wort may decrease the activity of zolpidem.
 One study found that caffeine increases the concentration over time curve of zolpidem by about 20% and furthermore found that caffeine cannot adequately compensate for the impaired cognition caused by zolpidem.
 Other studies show no effect of caffeine on zolpidem metabolism.

 Chemistry

 Three chemical syntheses of zolpidem are common.
 4-Methylacetophenone is used as a common precursor.
 This is brominated and reacted with 2-amino-5-methylpyridine to give the imidazopyridine.
 From here the reactions use a variety of reagents to complete the synthesis, either involving thionyl chloride or sodium cyanide.
 These reagents are challenging to handle and require thorough safety assessments.
-Though such safety procedures are common in industry, they make clandestine manufacture difficult.
+Though such safety procedures are common in the industry, they make clandestine manufacture difficult.

-A number of major side-products of the sodium cyanide reaction have been characterised and include dimers and mannich products.
+Several major side-products of the sodium cyanide reaction have been characterised and include dimers and mannich products.

 Alpidem is also an imidazopyridine and is an analogue of zolpidem.
 Both agents are GABAA receptor positive allosteric modulators.
 However, whereas zolpidem is used as a hypnotic and sedative, alpidem was used as an anxiolytic.

 History

-Zolpidem was used in Europe starting in 1988, and was brought to market there by Synthelabo.
+Zolpidem was used in Europe starting in 1988 and was brought to market there by Synthelabo.
 Synthelabo and Searle collaborated to bring it to market in the US, and it was approved in the United States in 1992 under the brand name "Ambien".
 It became available as a generic medication in 2007.

-In 2015, the American Geriatrics Society said that zolpidem, eszopiclone and zaleplon met the Beers criteria and should be avoided in individuals 65 and over "because of their association with harms balanced with their minimal efficacy in treating insomnia."
+In 2015, the American Geriatrics Society said that zolpidem, eszopiclone, and zaleplon met the Beers criteria and should be avoided in individuals 65 and over "because of their association with harms balanced with their minimal efficacy in treating insomnia."
 The AGS stated the strength of the recommendation that older adults avoid zolpidem is "strong" and the quality of evidence supporting it is "moderate."

 Society and culture

-Prescriptions in the US for all sleeping pills (including zolpidem) steadily declined from around 57 million tablets in 2013, to around 47 million in 2017, possibly in relation to concern about prescribing addictive drugs in the midst of the opioid crisis.
+Prescriptions in the US for all sleeping pills (including zolpidem) steadily declined from around 57 million tablets in 2013, to around 47 million in 2017, possibly due to concern about prescribing addictive drugs amid the opioid crisis.